 The English Language Support Office (ELSO) is a collaborative effort between the Graduate School and the Knight Institute for Writing in the Disciplines.
 This program’s mission is to offer comprehensive writing and speaking support for Cornell’s international graduate and professional students.
-ELSO offers courses, tutoring, , and a conversation program.
+ELSO offers courses, tutoring and a conversation program.
 These programs are free for matriculated degree-seeking graduate students.
-To learn more, explore their website, or join the ELSO listserv or Blackboard site.
-Questions may be directed to ELSO Director Dr. Michelle Cox (email@example.com).
+To learn more, explore the ELSO website.
+Questions may be directed to ELSO Director Dr. Michelle Cox (firstname.lastname@example.org).

 The Knight Institute supports writing seminars and writing intensive courses in a broad spectrum of academic disciplines and at all levels of undergraduate education; it also provides tutorial writing classes and tutoring services for faculty, staff, and graduate students.
 Students can schedule appointments with trained tutors online via the Knight Institute website or by contacting the Director of the Writing Walk-in Service, Kate Navickas.
 Students who are interested in multilingual, language support in writing can schedule tutorials and mentorship online or by contacting Jessica Sands, Multilingual Writing Specialist.
 For more information, please visit the Institute's website.